iarovyi/SimpleJs/README.md

 -------------------------
 Mostly web sites doesn't need classes because it relatively simple but sometimes inheritance can make code simplier and cleaner.
 SimpleJs is a good choice in this case because its tiny and brings us all the power of events and inheritance.
+Another benefit of SimpleJs is that it has readable structure in console, not all libraries has the same.

 Inheritance